 Located in Chelsea in New York City, at 135 West 29th Street, Suite 604A, the Center for True Health was established by Deborah Flanagan in 2008.
-Deborah has guided thousands of people through major life changes, helping them find true health and balance using Reiki, Tao Hands, hypnosis, and reflexology sessions and flower essences.
+Deborah serves clients from all over the world, guiding thousands of people through major life changes, helping them find true health and balance using Reiki, Tao Hands, hypnosis, and reflexology sessions and flower essences.

 Author of Building a Powerful Practice: Successful Strategies for Your Wellness Business, Deborah’s unique approach has been featured on The Dr. Oz Show and in O, the Oprah Magazine.
 In addition, she’s been a featured expert on national television, as well as in print and online, for ABC, Z Living TV, Organic Spa Magazine, MindBodyGreen.com, and YourTango.com, among others.
 Deborah also taught Reiki and worked with patients at NYU Langone Medical Center and Beth Israel Medical Center.